Scripps Health has been named to Fortune magazine’s 14th annual list of America’s “100 Best Companies to Work For.”

 “Scripps offers outstanding opportunities for career development and advancement as well as the financial and personal support to pursue your goals,” says Mike Sykes, RN, who joined Scripps in 1987 as a cardiovascular tech and has systematically been promoted to his currently position of administrative director of clinical services at Scripps Memorial Hospital La Jolla.
 “I was able to take advantage of several financial assistance programs through Scripps to help cover tuition costs, and my colleagues were always supportive while I was attending school and working full-time.”

 The list will appear in the Feb.
-7 issue of Fortune and is available online now at www.fortune.com.
+7 issue of Fortune.
 To select its “100 Best Companies to Work For” list, Fortune works with the Great Place to Work Institute to conduct the most extensive employee survey in corporate America.
 A total of 311 companies participated in this year’s survey and employees at those companies responded to a 58-question survey created by the Great Place to Work Institute, a global research and consulting firm.

 The Fortune magazine ranking comes on the heels of two other national accolades Scripps Health has received for workplace excellence.
 Working Mother magazine named Scripps to its 2010 list of America’s 100 Best Companies for its family-friendly policies, and Scripps made AARP’s 2009 listing, for the sixth consecutive year, of the 50 Best Employers for Workers Over 50.
 Additionally, Scripps was recently named among the nation’s top 10 hospital systems in 2010 by Thomson Reuters.